keurfonluu/StochANNPy/README.rst

 Features
 ========

-StochANNPy provides routines compatible with Scikit-Learn for stochastic neural networks including:
+StochANNPy provides routines compatible with Scikit-Learn for stochastic learning including:

 * Bayesian neural networks (currently, only classifier) [1]
 * Evolutionary neural networks (currently, only classifier)
+* Monte-Carlo Cross-Validation (currently, only classifier)

-**NOTE**: ENNClassifier and BNNClassifier both passed Scikit-Learn estimator checks test! ...well almost.
+**NOTE**: ENNClassifier, BNNClassifier, MCCVClassifier all passed Scikit-Learn checks test! ...well almost.
 Bayesian learning requires more than 5 samples to explore the weight space, BNNClassifier only pass when increasing the maximum number of iterations (line 280 of the script).